-Over time, the use of things like credit cards, student loans, auto leases, and mortgages will play a major role in determining whether you’re able to obtain subsequent financing, and at what terms.
+Over time, the use of things like credit cards, student loans, auto loans and leases, and mortgages will play a major role in determining whether you’re able to obtain subsequent financing, and at what kind of terms.

 If you’re a good borrower who always makes on-time payments, prospective creditors will be glad to have you “come aboard.”
 But if you haven’t always paid on time, and let balances get away from you, creditors might tell you to hit the road, Jack.